 - Get examination or testing of the goods for proper verification of assessment.

-In case the Faceless Assessment Group seeks additional information/ documents, the Group has to raise queries electronically, through ICEGATE portal to the importer.
-In response, the importer should reply to the query and submit additional information/ document through e-Sanchit.
+If the Faceless Assessment Group seeks additional information/ documents, the Group has to raise queries electronically through the ICEGATE portal to the importer.
+In response, the importer should reply to the question and submit additional information/documents through e-Sanchit.

-Further, in case the Faceless Assessment Group requires examination or testing of goods, the Group has to order for first check examination/ testing of goods with specific direction/ testing parameters to the shed officer at the port of import.
-The shed officer shall send the samples to the appropriate laboratory and, thereafter forward the test report to the Faceless Assessment Group.
+Further, suppose the Faceless Assessment Group requires the examination or testing of goods.
+In that case, the Group has to order for first check examination/ testing of goods with specific direction/ testing parameters to the shed officer at the port of import.
+The shed officer shall send the samples to the appropriate laboratory and forward the test report to the Faceless Assessment Group.

-During the pending verification at Faceless Assessment Group, if required, the importer can request the storage of the imported goods in warehouse.
+During the pending verification at Faceless Assessment Group, the importer can request the storage of the imported goods in the warehouse if required.

 Dealing with certain exceptional circumstances under Faceless Assessment

-The Faceless Assessment Group during the pending verification may transfer the bill of entry to the Port Assessment Group in any of the following exceptional circumstances-
+The Faceless Assessment Group, during the pending verification, may transfer the bill of entry to the Port Assessment Group in any of the following special circumstances-

-- In case the Faceless Assessment Group believe that imported goods are liable for confiscation.
+- In case the Faceless Assessment Group believes that imported goods are liable for confiscation.

-- In case of related party transactions warranting investigation by Special Valuation Branch for further investigation.
+- In case of related party transactions warranting investigation by the Special Valuation Branch for further analysis.

-- In case the Faceless Assessment Group is not able to complete the verification for want of additional information/ documents.
+- In case the Faceless Assessment Group cannot complete the verification for want of additional information/ documents.